elugens/hello-javascript/docs/additional-questions/network-requests/fetch-abort.md

 ---

-### Is there a way to cancel or abort an ongoing Fetch?
+### Is it possible to cancel or abort an ongoing Fetch?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, there is a special built-in object for such purposes: AbortController.
-It can be used to abort not only fetch, but other asynchronous tasks as well.
+It can get used to abort, fetch, and other asynchronous tasks.
 The usage is very straightforward.
 The AbortController interface represents a controller object that allows you to abort one or more Web requests as and when desired.
 You can create a new AbortController object using the AbortController.AbortController() constructor.
 Communicating with a DOM request is done using an AbortSignal object (calling abort()).
     </div>
   </div>
 </details>

 ---

-### Can you explain the function of the AbortController Object?
+### Could you perhaps clarify the purpose of the AbortController Object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To implement the AbortController object, we must create a new AbortController constructor.
-The controller is a remarkably simple object consisting of a single abort method and property signal that allows to set event listeners on it.
-When abort() is called the controller.signal emits the abort event and the controller.signal.aborted property becomes true.
-AbortController is just a mean to pass abort events when abort() is called on it.
+  <div><strong>Interview Response:</strong> We must develop a new AbortController constructor to implement the AbortController object.
+The controller is object with a single abort method and a property signal that allows event listeners to get put on it.
+When abort() gets called, the controller gets invoked.
+The abort event transmits by signal, and the attribute "controller. signal. aborted" is set to true.
+When abort() gets invoked on it, AbortController passes abort events.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />